MariaBindner/ClassActivities/README.md

 In your repo, feel free to update this README and make any other initial changes to files, etc. Then go ahead and do your usual `git` steps -- add, commit, and push.

 **Note:** This is a template repository, no need to 'fork it.
+MD
+# Text of my Heading 1

+## This is a slightly smaller heading

+### This is an even slightly smaller heading

+Syntax for creating a list
+2 kinds of list: ordered lists and unordered list Ordered logically unordered - has indent or dash

+Ordered list; numbers at beginnning of line
+1. List item number 1
+2. List item number 2
+3. Number 3

+1. Hello
+2. Hello

+### Second Ordered List
+1. Hello
+2. Hello

+### Unordered list
+- whatever text
+- whatever text 2